Pott's disease: Clinical presentation

+Portion of the spine affected by Pott's disease (Sorbonne University).

 The onset of symptoms is gradual and disease progresses slowly.
 The duration of symptoms before diagnosis ranges from 2 weeks to several years, The average period was at least 12 months, but it has recently decreased to 3 and 6 months.
 Presentation depends on disease stage, location, and complications such as neurological deficits and abscesses.

 Non-spinal symptoms include weakness, loss of appetite, weight loss, evening fever, and night sweats.
 Clinical findings include back pain, paraparesis, kyphosis, sensory disturbances, and bowel and bladder dysfunction.
 Signs of associated extraskeletal tuberculosis include cough, expectoration, swollen lymp nodes, diarrhea, and abdominal swelling.

 The earliest and most common symptom is back pain, which worsens with activity.
 Muscles relax when asleep which causes pain.
 As the infection progresses, the pain becomes more severe leading to para-spinal muscle spasms.
 The spasms cause all spinal movements to be restricted and painful.

 The second most common symptom is neurological deficits which depends on the location of the infection.
 If the cervical spine is affected, upper and lower extremities will show signs of dysfunction.
 If the infection is in the lumbar, deficits are localized to the lower extremities and sacral area.
 These neurological symptoms are caused by direct pressure on nerves, invasion of neural tissue, tuberculous meningitis, dislocation or subluxation of vertebrae, or reduced blood flow to the spinal cord.
 Deficits progress from the front to the back, thus affecting the front of the spinal tract first.
 It heightens reflex and upper motor neuron deficit causing it to eventually advance to limb weakness and difficulty walking due to muscle spasms.